 If you receive a ticket for a moving violation (speeding, red light violation, etc.) that will assess points on the host’s license, the host may contact us to transfer liability of this ticket to you.
 We’ll notify you if this happens.
 We’ll also provide the ticketing agency with the information they need to transfer the ticket.
 If the ticket requires notarization, we’ll be obligated to provide some personal information directly to your host so they can have the ticket notarized and transferred.
 We’ll notify you if this happens.
 Outside of that circumstance, we won’t provide any of your personal information to your host.

-If you fail to pay a toll properly, you’re responsible for the toll fee, as well as an administrative fee of up to $25*.
-For all-electronic tollways with no way to pay manually (e.g., Golden Gate Bridge), you must reimburse your host directly or inform Turo so the proper fee can be added to the trip.
-If you fail to do so, you’ll be charged an administrative fee of up to $25*.
+If you fail to pay a toll properly, you’re responsible for the toll fee.
+For all-electronic tollways with no way to pay manually (e.g., Golden Gate Bridge), you must reimburse your host directly (keep a receipt if you do!) or inform Turo so the proper fee can be added to the trip.

-If you’re a booking a car with a Commercial Host, that is, a host who provides their own commercial rental insurance to guests, they may contact you directly for payment.
+If you’re booking a car with a Commercial Host (a host who provides their own commercial rental insurance to guests), they may contact you directly for payment.
 Turo won’t process nor will we intervene in any arrangement you and your host come to regarding payment for a ticket or toll.

 *Values are in CA$ for trips in Canada, € (euros) for trips in Germany and all countries in the eurozone, £ (pounds) for trips in the United Kingdom, and US$ for trips in the United States and all other countries where Turo is available.